SEND Information Report and Policy

 - supporting your child with physical or personal care difficulties, such as eating, getting around school safely, toileting or dressing

-All school policies relating to SEND and inclusion can also be found in the policies section of the website.
+All school policies relating to SEND and inclusion can also be found on the website, or available on request via the school office, including in larger font.